 My academic publications are listed below.
-If you would like a copy of one of my articles or essays please contact me.
+If you would like a copy of an article or essays please contact me.
 For links to my public history work and writings for a broader audience consult the dedicated page.

 Peoples on Parade: Exhibitions, Empire and Anthropology in Nineteenth-Century Britain (University of Chicago Press, 2011).
 Joint winner of the Sonya Rudikoff Award for the best first book in Victorian Studies published in 2011.
 Awarded by the Northeast Victorian Studies Association in 2013.

 Supporting Decolonisation in Museums (Museums Association, 2021).
 Co-authored with the Museum Association’s Decolonisation Guidance Working Group.

 Race, Ethnicity & Equality in UK History: A Report and Resource for Change (Royal Historical Society, 2018).
 Co-authored as a member of the society’s Race, Ethnicity and Equality Working Group.
 For more information see the RHS website.

 Time Travelers: Victorian Encounters with Time and History, coedited with A. Buckland (University of Chicago Press, 2020).